chnm/thatcamp-org/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 4.0.3 =
+* Bugfix: on sites where custom templates are not available, the "thumbnails" display option would get reset when visiting the YARPP settings page
+* [Bugfix](http://wordpress.org/support/topic/yarpp-css-is-delayed-or-doesnt-load): the CSS for YARPP's thumbnails display would load at the foot of the page, and therefore would cause some style-flashing.
+This is fixed for automatic includes, but not for widgets or manual calls.
+* Restoration of the `$post` global after YARPP is now more robust.
+Fixes the display of incorrect metadata on some complex themes.
+* YARPP template files no longer recognize `Template Name` fields in their headers, instead using `YARPP Template`.
+This is to avoid confusion with regular page templates.
+* Added "Related Posts" meta box to other "auto display" post types
+* Updated Polish localization

+= 4.0.2 =
+* [Bugfix](http://wordpress.org/support/topic/yarpp-doesnt-update-suggestions-with-older-posts): cache should be cleared when the "show only previous posts?" option is changed
+* [Bugfix](http://wordpress.org/support/topic/no-default-image-showing?replies=4): In the thumbnail display, sometimes the default image was not displayed, even though no post thumbnail was available.
+* Localization updates
+	* Updated Polish, Japanese, Hebrew localizations
+	* Better right-to-left layout support

+= 4.0.1 =
+* Improvements to thumbnail handling
+	* See new FAQ entry for practical details
+	* Thumbnail size can be specified programmatically (see FAQ)
+	* YARPP now registers its thumbnail size properly as `yarpp-thumbnail`
+	* Fixed a typo and simplified an item in the dynamic `styles-thumbnails.php` styles
+	* Code to generate thumbnails of appropriate size on the fly has been added, but is turned off by default for performance reasons (see FAQ)
+* Bugfix: a class of `yarpp-related-` with a stray hyphen was sometimes being produced.
+Now fixed so it produces `yarpp-related`.
+* [Bugfix](http://wordpress.org/support/topic/bug-in-sql-function-in-yarpp_cache): `term_relationships` table was being joined when unnecessary
+* [Bugfix](http://wordpress.org/support/topic/no-option-to-add-widget-title-in-theme-using-hybrid-core-framework): widget options would not display if custom templates were not available
+* Bugfix: some transients expired too soon if object caching was used
+* The `yarpp_map_post_types` filter now also applies to feeds and takes an extra argument to know whether the context is `website` or `rss`.

+= 4.0 =
+* New thumbnail template option!
+	* No PHP required—just visit the settings page
+	* Edit your theme's CSS file to modify the styling
+* Auto display settings changes:
+	* Easily choose which post types you want related posts to display on
+	* Added an "also display in archives" option
+* [Bugfix](https://wordpress.org/support/topic/related-posts-disappearing-cache-issue): uses of `related_posts_exist()` and `get_related()` without explicit reference ID parameter would incorrectly return no related posts.
+* Changes to the output HTML:
+	* All YARPP output is now wrapped in a `div` with class `yarpp-related`, `yarpp-related-widget`, or `yarpp-related-rss` as appropriate ([by request](https://wordpress.org/support/topic/adding-a-main-div-to-default-template)).
+If there are no results, a `yarpp-related-none` class is added.
+	* The "related posts brought to you by YARPP" text is only added if there were results.
+* Refinements to settings UI:
+	* A new design for the template chooser
+	* Example code display is now hidden by default; turn them back on from the "screen options" tab.
+	* A new "copy templates" button allows one-button installation of bundled templates into the current theme, if filesystem permissions make it possible.
+	* Header information in YARPP custom templates are now displayed to users in the settings UI.
+Available fields are `YARPP Template`, `Description`, `Author`, `Author URI`, in the same format as plugin and theme file headers.
+See bundled templates for examples.
+* Code cleanup:
+	* Settings screen UI have been rewritten to use `div`s rather than `table`s!
+	* Inline help in settings screen now use WordPress pointers
+	* Removed keyword cache table, as it does not ctually improve performance much and the overhead of an additional table is not worth it.
+* Default option changes:
+	* Default result count is now 4
+	* Default match threshold is now 4
+	* Default for "before related entries" heading uses `h3` instead of `p`
+* Added `yarpp_map_post_types` filter to programmatically specify what post types should be looked at for automatic displays
+* Added option to send YARPP setting and usage information back to YARPP (off by default).
+This information will be used to make more informed decisions about future YARPP development.
+More info available in the settings.

+= 3.5.6 =
+* Typo fix for postmeta cache
+* Added Traditional Chinese (Taiwan, `zh_TW`) localization by [Pseric](http://www.freegroup.org/)

+= 3.5.5 =
+* Quick bugfix for how admin screen code was loaded in in WordPress < 3.3.

+= 3.5.4 =
+* New Help tab, which displays help text from the readme.
+* Retina icons!
+Now served faster, in sprite form.
+* Added Croatian (`hr`) localization by [gocroatia.com](http://gocroatia.com)
+* Cleanup:
+	* Bugfix: stopwords would not be loaded if WPLANG is defined but blank.
+	* Added new `stats` method to `YARPP_Cache_*` objects.
+	* Load meta boxes on `screen_option` hook.
+Improves performance on admin pages.
+	* Changed default option of "show only previous posts" to `false` and removed FAQ text, as it no longer improves performance much.

+= 3.5.3 =
+* [Bugfix](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-no-related-posts-7): Fixed a common cause of "no related posts"!
+* Better post revision handling
+* [Bugfix](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-database-errors-upon-activation): setup wasn't automatic for network activations.
+* Code cleanup:
+	* [Bugfix](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-latin1-instead-of-utf-8): tables should be created using WordPress charset settings
+	* YARPP_Cache_*::update methods are now protected
+	* Simplified some post status transition handling
+	* Ensure that `delete_post` hook receives relevant post ID information
+	* Various functions now refer to the `enforce` method which will activate if it's a new install, or else upgrade if necessary.
+(Part of the fix for the network activation above.)

+= 3.5.2 =
+* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-bug-found-with-solution): fix an unfortunate typo which caused "no related posts" on many environments with non-MyISAM tables
+* Fixed a bug where related posts would not be recomputed on post update, on environments using the `table` YARPP cache method and a persistent object caching system, like W3 Total Cache or memcached
+* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-351-error-call-to-a-member-function): reference to `get_post_types()` failed in ajax display
+* Fixed a bug where some RSS display options were not being obeyed
+* Fixed a bug where the "automatic display" was being displayed on some custom post types without any control.
+* Localizations:
+	* Added Czech (`cs_CZ`) localization by [Zdenek Hejl](http://www.zdenek-hejl.com)
+	* Added Serbian (`sr_RS`) by [Zarko Zivkovic](http://www.zarkozivkovic.com/)
+	* Fixed bug in Dutch localization
+* Clarified readme to require WordPress 3.1
+* Code cleanup:
+	* PHP 5.3+: replaced an instance of `ereg_replace`
+	* Removed warning on settings save
+	* Sometimes [a warning]((http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-warning-invalid-argument-supplied-for-foreach)) was printed on upgrade from YARPP < 3.4.4
+	* Fixed [PHP warning](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-php-warning) when no taxonomies are considered
+	* No longer using `clear_pre` function which has been deprecated since WordPress 3.4.

 = 3.5.1 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-catchable-fatal-error-object-of-class-stdclass-could-not-be-converted-to-string): change `$yarpp->get_post_types()` to return array of names by default